 Some people refer to a sacred statue as a moorthi - a slightly different transliteration of the Sanskrit word for murti (also spelled murthi or murthy - moorthi is a spelling that is often used in association with the sculpture of sacred cows :)

 A person who recently viewed our murti of Ramana online suggested that “one should make their own murti rather than buy one,” presumably to insure the greatest truth and authenticity in worship.
 Kind of a do-it-yourself approach to sacred statues.
-Of course, one can make a murti for themselves if they like, and in that spirit, consider the ancient story of Ekalavya.
-He was a young Indian prince who longed to study with the master archer, Drona, his chosen guru.
+Of course, one can make a murti for themselves if they like, and in that spirit, consider the ancient story of Ekalavya, a young character in the Mahabharata who longed to study with the master archer, Drona, his chosen guru.
 Yet Ekalavya was denied being a disciple because of his lower social standing.
 Ekalavya was determined to learn one way or the other, so he made a mud statue of the great teacher and worshipped it every day while practicing his archery in secret.
 As a result of his determination, faith, and love for his guru, Ekalavya imbibed the skills of the master from a distance, and in such a way that Drona finally sang the praises of Ekalavya’s mastery.
 So, if you decide to make your own murti, may you enjoy the artistic process while bringing the statue to life.

 Perhaps you don’t have the desire or skill to create your own sculpture, then you might instead choose to buy a work, or you may receive one as a gift.
 Perhaps you prefer to visit a temple or place of worship that have statues installed, sculpture created by master artists and made available through the donations of devotees.
 There are alternatives, and simply put, there is no right or wrong way here in order to avail yourself of a murti of your chosen deity or teacher.
 In a sense it’s all do-it-yourself.
 For those who create their own, receive a murti as a gift, or choose to purchase one, they will make it their own in any event by bestowing their own grace, energy, and devotion upon it . . .
 Consciousness.